ahmadtc1/sortingViz/README.md

 ## Purpose
 I've found sorting algorithms interesting for a while, especially with their large variety and many different possible use cases.

-A sorting algorithm visualizer to help students be able to understand and visualize the inner workings of different sorting algorithms
+This is a sorting algorithm visualizer to help students be able to understand and visualize the inner workings of different sorting algorithms

 ## Technical Details
-This is a **C++** project

 ### Graphics
 The GUI for the visualizer was handled using the **SDL Library** to create a cross-platform GUI application

 ### Algorithms
 As of right now, I've implemented selection sort, bubble sort, merge sort and insertion sort.
-I'm constantly in the process of adding visualization for more sorting algorithms when I find some free-time
+I'm constantly in the process of adding visualization for more sorting algorithms whenever I find some free-time

 ### Project Structure